Frequently Asked Questions

 Does kambo leave a mark?

-Yes, but while everybody’s skin is different, these fade within a few months to a year.
+Yes.
+Kambo is applied through small points on the top layer of the skin.
+While everyone's skin heals differently, these marks typically fade within a few months to a year.
 Most people wear their kambo marks with pride and they can be arranged in patterns of your choosing.

 Vomiting sounds awful!
 Why would I want to do that?

-The frogs are not killed or harmed when collecting the secretion.
-In the jungle, kambo frogs are treated with care and an almost deity-like reverence so as not to ‘anger the frog spirit’, after which they are returned to the trees and not touched again for several months.
-They cannot produce the secretion in captivity so all collection takes place in the wild.
-They are very abundant in number and have no natural predators; they are calm and docile and show no stress in handling.
-You may have seen images of the frogs tied up during collection – while it appears as if their legs are stretched too far, this is not the case, they have naturally long legs when elongated.
+The frogs are not killed or harmed during collection.
+In the jungle, kambo frogs are treated with care and an almost deity-like reverence so as not to 'anger the frog spirit', after which they are returned to the trees.
+They can't properly produce the secretion in captivity, so all collection takes place in the wild.
+They are in the category of 'Least Concern' and no records exist of adult P. bicolor being preyed on or found among the stomach contents of any predators.
+They are calm and docile and show little stress in handling.
+While images of them tied by their legs can look alarming, this is simply because they have naturally long, flexible limbs that allow them to be handled safely without injury.

 Can I drive afterwards?